 Preparation of paychecks

-Your payroll specialist will handle all the duties in the timely and accurate payment of wages for your employees, namely the calculation of work hours, overtime rates, tax deduction, and the like.
+Your payroll specialist will handle all the duties in the timely and accurate payment of wages for your employees.
+This includes the calculation of work hours, overtime rates, tax deduction, and the like.

 Preparation of financial statements

-Your payroll service provider should accompany each service with reports on how this affects your company’s budget and expenses, so that you receive an accurate picture of the company’s financial health.
+Your payroll service provider should accompany each service with reports on how this affects your company’s budget and expenses.This allows you to receive an accurate picture of the company’s financial health.